jtbrockway/AutoPC/README.txt

 		Step 2).
 Open GUI.py with the text editor of your choice

 		Step 3).
-Follow the example to:
+Follow the example at the bottom of the file to:
 			-Create a new button in the GUI that will be used to call your function -Add any extra input boxes to your function
 			-Create a function that will be called when your button is pressed